hurrymaplelad/staticrypt/README.md

 It basically encrypts your page and puts everything with a user-friendly way to use a password in the new file.

-AES-256 is state of the art but brute-force/dictionary attacks would be trivial to do at a really fast pace: **use a long, unusual passphrase**.
+AES-GCM is state of the art but brute-force/dictionary attacks would be trivial to do at a really fast pace: **use a long, unusual passphrase**.

 **Disclaimer:** The concept is simple and should work ok but I am not a cryptographer, if you have sensitive banking or crypto data you might want to use something else. :)